Dinamo Typefaces GmbH

 Important legal stuff

-If you breach this contract then all of your rights automatically end and you have to stop using the fonts.
-In addition to any legal recourse we have, you'll need to pay for any costs we incur, like legal fees, investigation costs, and legal settlements.
+If you breach this contract then all of your rights automatically end and you have to stop using the fonts immediately.
+In addition to any legal recourse we have, you'll need to pay for any costs we incur, like legal fees and investigation costs.

 Warranties, representations, indemnification & liability

-Hot damn!
-You just read a whole EULA and you deserve a prize.
+You just read a whole EULA, so you deserve a prize!
 Head on over this way for a free font for personal use: abcdinamo.com/dinamo-loves-me.